ParthPatel8036/tas-iot-ml-forecast/README.md

 🔒 Security

+• Don’t commit secrets / service accounts.
-Don’t commit secrets; keep large/raw data out of git (e.g., WeatherData/ is ignored).
+• Keep large/raw data out of git (e.g., WeatherData/ is ignored).

-Add basic auth/token and rate limiting if you ever expose endpoints publicly.
+• Add basic auth/token & rate-limiting if exposing endpoints publicly.

 📄 License

-MIT — see LICENSE
+This project is licensed under MIT — see LICENSE.
+CanvasJS is © their authors and may have separate terms for redistribution.